Walk and Talk Therapy

 Therapy can also be conducted in some of the smaller green spaces in and around Central London which can be discussed during the initial session.

-The initial first session will take place online, either on Zoom or by telephone.
-In this session we discuss suitability.
+The initial first session will take place either online (Zoom or by telephone) or at my Central London clinic.
+During this session we will discuss suitability.
 If walking therapy is suitable then we discuss and finalise risk assessment plus practical details.

 Other considerations and FAQs